Rearranging windows and documents

 By dropping the window in the middle of a window pane or on the tabbed pane.

 When dragging a window, an indicator for tabbing appears over the underlying window and the whole window turns in blue.
-By dropping over the indicator for tabbing, the dragged window becomes a tab in the underlying window.
+By dropping over the indicator for tabbing, the underlying window and the dragged window are joined into a single window tabbed pane holding both windows.

 When dragging a window into a tabbed pane you have also an option to drag directly onto a window tab.
-In this way, you can specify the position the window tab will have in the tabbed pane.
+In this way, you can specify the position the window tab will have in the tabbed pane as shown on the left side - the window will be placed in the third position in the tabbed pane.

 Windows keep their tabs below.
 A window tabbed pane can be merged with another window tabbed pane.